Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/xargs.md

   find . -type f -print0 | xargs -0 wc -l

-> If you have filenames with whitespace, the first will skip a bunch of files, the second won't.
+> If you have filenames with whitespace, the first will skip a bunch of files, the second won't. i.e. you may/may not want to 'catch' file with filenames containing spaces.

-# bottles on the wall
+## bottles on the wall

-->% seq 10 -1 0 | xargs printf '%s bottles of beer on the wall…\n'
+->% seq 10 -1 0 | xargs printf '%s green bottles hanging on the wall…\n'